 Unsurprisingly, the International Valuation Standards or IVS for short, accord a special place to the market-based valuation methods.
-By the way, these days the venerable USPAP and the newer IVS valuation standards are connected by a well defined bridge making compliance with both a straightforward proposition.
-In fact, professional business valuations are expected to demonstrate that they follow these standards.
+By the way, these days a well defined bridge connects the venerable USPAP and the newer IVS valuation standards.
+As a result, you can comply with both.
+In fact, professional business valuations must demonstrate that they follow these standards.

 - The company being valued has recently sold in an arms-length transaction.

 - The company stock or ownership interests in very similar companies are actively and publicly traded.

 - There are frequent, recent, and observable sales of businesses similar to your business.

 You will find market comparables less compelling in some situations.
 For example, they may be out of date, happen only once in a while, are not reported publicly, or the business sale comps involve companies that are quite different from yours.

 How good is your business sale comps data?